zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/dapper.md

 - Create an `IDbConnection` object.
 - Write a query to perform CRUD operations.
 - Pass the query as a parameter in any `Execute` or `Query` method.

+## Is Dapper case sensitive or insensitive?

+Dapper is case insensitive when mapping column to property.
+It doesn't matter if the column name returned is `CustomerID` or `customerid`.
+In both cases, it will be mapped to the right property, such as `CustomerId`, no matter the casing.

 ## Installation